annikajnic/reactiv-demo/README.md

 - Test data is a defined type
 - Test data will be held in a single JSON file

-My first approach was to import all the test files on load because I had some limitations with dynamically importing the JSON files.
+My first approach was to import all the test files on load because I had some limitations with dynamically importing the JSON files with Typescript.
 Thinking about this app's scalability, this approach is not ideal.
 I used json-server to post the JSON file to port 3000, allowing me to utilize the JSON file as an API call.
 This also mimics a real-world app and enables me to render only the selected carousel's images, which images can hold a lot of storage, causing apps to slow down.
 Other tools can be used to help with large image files, like image compressors or a view renderer that only renders the images in view.

 Another approach that I troubleshooted but didn't end up going with was utilizing expo-file-system.
 This approach required the files to be saved to the documentDirectory when the app loaded.
 Thinking about long-term scalability and speed of the app I don't think it was the right solution.
 Furthermore, documentDirectory is only utilized in the simulators and not the web view so the data would never load due to a 404.